martindale/kad/README.md

 });
 ```

-For complete documentation on using and extending Kad, see the [`doc/`](doc/)
-directory.
 You can build Kad for the browser by running:

 ```
 npm run browser-bundle